Symbol

 Name-related methods

 Several general methods return the name of the Symbol or are otherwise related to the name field.
-These methods do not return a String but a Name object. name lives in package com.sun.tools.javac.util and is not exported.
-The general methods in Symbol related to Name are:
+These methods do not return a String but a Name object.
+Name lives in package com.sun.tools.javac.util and is not exported.
+The reason that the Java compiler works with Name instead of String is because of speed and efficiency.

 public Name getSimpleName() {